chainloop-dev/chainloop/docs/docs/getting-started/attestation-crafting.md

 During this stage, the crafting tool will contact the control plane to

 - Signal the intent of starting an attestation.
-- Retrieve the associated workflow contract.
+- Retrieve or create the associated workflow contract
 - If the contract has a specified runner context type, check that we are compliant with it.
 - Initialize environment variables, explicitly stated in the contract and other contextual information.